 Boo Cat is a memorable event space where we celebrate the sweet things in life by bringing people together in unexpected ways.
-We host plays, weddings, concerts, corporate conferences, holiday parties, and art openings.
+We host plays, weddings, concerts, corporate events, holiday parties, and art openings.
 Or anything else we haven’t thought about before.
 It’s a cultural venue with a modern sensibility and historic charm.
-It’s Revived & Alive.

 The History of Boo Cat

 Designed by St. Louis architect Louis C. Spiering, 812 North Union was built by and for the members of the St. Louis Artists’ Guild, whose mission was to promote a high standard of art appreciation and to support the city’s working artists.